 2. Whisk two eggs in a shallow bowl.

-5. Place the seasoned chicken tender on the baking sheet and repeat with the remaining tenders.
+5. Place the seasoned chicken tender on the parchment-lined baking sheet and repeat with the remaining tenders.

-6. Bake for 20-25 minutes, flipping them over halfway through.
+6. Bake for 20-25 minutes or until fully cooked through, flipping them over halfway through.

 8. Serve with your favorite dipping sauces!